Continuing your care at home

 Discharge prescriptions are generally filled at the pavilion pharmacy located near the main hospital entrance.
 Other pharmacies are located at the Cypress Building, Lawrence J. Ellison Ambulatory Care Center, Cancer Center and the Davis primary care office.

-Health education classes are available to UC Davis patients at various health system locations.
-Class topics include diabetes, weight management, smoking cessation, heart health, asthma, pain management and advance care planning – all with a goal of empowering you to better manage your health.
-Most classes are free.
-For information call 916-734-0718 or visit livinghealthy.ucdavis.edu.
+Health education classes are available to UC Davis patients at various health system locations, with a goal of empowering you to better manage your health.
+Most classes are free to UC Davis patients.
+For information call 916-734-0718 or visit health.ucdavis.edu/livinghealthy.

-Patients who have established outpatient care with any UC Davis physician can use MyChart® (Epic Systems Corporation).
-The free web-based system allows you to communicate with your care team, request appointments or refills, access medical records, view billing statements and make payment on your bills.
-MyChart® is not available during your hospital stay.
+Patients who have established outpatient care with any UC Davis Health physician can use MyUCDavisHealth (formerly MyChart®).
+This is a free website portal and downloadable app that allows you to communicate with your care team, request appointments or refills, access medical records, view and pay bills, and more.

 UC Davis Health’s Health Information Management Department manages patient health information and handles requests for medical records.
 The department offers a frequently asked questions section on its website that includes information about release of information, requesting medical records and useful phone numbers.